Kumar Kushagra

-Kumar Kushagra (born 23 October 2004) is an Indian cricketer.
+Kumar Kushagra (born 23 October 2004) is an Indian cricketer who plays for Jharkhand in domestic cricket and Gujarat Titans in the Indian Premier League.

 He made his List A debut on 20 February 2021, for Jharkhand in the 2020–21 Vijay Hazare Trophy.
 Prior to his debut, he was named in India's squad for the 2020 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 4 November 2021, for Jharkhand in the 2021–22 Syed Mushtaq Ali Trophy.

 He made his first-class debut on 24 February 2022, for Jharkhand in the 2021–22 Ranji Trophy.
 In March 2022, in the preliminary quarter-final match of Ranji Trophy, Kushagra scored his maiden century in first-class cricket, before going on to convert it into his maiden double century in first-class cricket.
+His innings of 67 off 37 balls for Jharkhand in the Vijay Hazare Trophy impressed many.
+In the IPL 2024 auctions held in Dubai, he was picked by the Delhi Capitals for 7.2 crore.